R31Z/JS-questions-and-answers/Questions and Answers.md

     f(8): returns 8 * f(7), which is 40320
     f(9): returns 9 * f(8), which is 362880
     f(10): returns 10 * f(9), which is 3628800
+## 39. Which keyword is used to print the text in the screen?
+document.write(“Welcome”) is used to print the text – Welcome in the screen.